dwdii/dwdii.github.io/_posts/2013-07-22-SammyJS-and-Mustache-in-ASP.NET.md

 ---
 SammyJS and Mustache in ASP.NET - Short and Sweet
 =================================================
-I recently started working with SammyJS in my investment tracking web app and thought others might get some value out of a blog post on the topic.
+I recently started working with [SammyJS](http://sammyjs.org/) in my investment tracking web app and thought others might get some value out of a blog post on the topic.
 I had already developed a basic app API and ASP.NET website, but wanted to add support for the Single Page App (SPA) model to facilitate mobile access.

 At its core, SammyJS is a JavaScript framework which provides an event and routing subsystem for web apps using jQuery, AJAX, and desiring a structured client-side design.
 This fit my need and has integrated well so far.

 Obviously, the first thing I needed to do was download the sammy.js JavaScript and save it to my project's js folder.
 Alternatively, I could reference the file from a CDN.
-Although neither the Microsoft ASP.NET CDN nor Google CDN host Sammy yet, CloudFare has a large library of JavaScript, etc hosted by their CDNJS project - including Sammy!
+Although neither the [Microsoft ASP.NET CDN](http://www.asp.net/ajaxlibrary/cdn.ashx) nor [Google CDN](https://developers.google.com/speed/libraries/devguide) host Sammy yet, CloudFare has a large library of JavaScript, etc hosted by their [CDNJS](http://cdnjs.com/) project - including Sammy!

+{% highlight html linenos %}
 //cdnjs.cloudflare.com/ajax/libs/sammy.js/0.7.4/sammy.min.js
+{% endhighlight %}

 Sammy is compatible with and uses jQuery, so if you haven't already, you'll need to include a reference to jQuery (v1.4.1 or above) also (be sure to add the reference to jQuery above Sammy).